flatcar-archive/flatcar-docs/os/booting-on-ec2.md

 # Running Flatcar Linux on EC2

 The current AMIs for all Flatcar Linux channels and EC2 regions are listed below and updated frequently.
 Using CloudFormation is the easiest way to launch a cluster, but it is also possible to follow the manual steps at the end of the article.
-Questions can be directed to the Flatcar Linux [IRC channel][irc] or [user mailing list][coreos-user].
+Questions can be directed to the Flatcar Linux [IRC channel][irc] or [user mailing list][flatcar-user].

 ## Choosing a channel

-Flatcar Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+Flatcar Linux is designed to be updated automatically with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
-Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.
+Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.

 <div id="ec2-images">
   <ul class="nav nav-tabs">